sazaamout/volsd/README.md

 # Volsd (volume dispatcher) #

-  *Volsd* is a thread-safe solution that replaces any type of centralized NAS/SAN storage when using Amazon Web Services.
-Using any type of cloud NAS that serves many webservers in an Amazon Autoscaling group will introduce latency to the client.
-Latency is due to the fact that data have to travelling via the network from the NAS/SAN storage to the web server that is processing the client request.
-The only way to reduce the latency when using such architecture, is to purchase stronger EC2 instance which could cost a lot of money.

-  When using *Volsd*, newly created web servers will request a volume that is synced and up to date already and in few seconds the volume is mounted locally.
-The Idea behind *Volsd* is simple, *Volsd* creates and maintains a pre-set number of volumes and mount these volumes locally (where *Volsd* installed).
-It ensures that they are always identical by syncing them periodically.
-When *Volsd* receives a volume request from a production/webservers, it umount one of the local volume and sends it to the requestor, who intern mounts this volume locally using one of the *Volsd* component called client.
-To speed up the syncing process, *Volsd* makes a snapshot of the target filesystem every predetermined interval so that when a new volume is created using the latest snapshot.

-  *Volsd* allow users to push/delete a file/directory to all of the maintained volumes, whether these volumes are mounted locally or mounted on a remote server.
+  Built for systems that are hosted on Amazon Web Services, *Volsd* is a thread-safe solution that can be used to substitute any type of a cloud NAS.
+Using a cloud NAS in your system has some advantages, but also, disadvantages such as the unavoidable transaction latency.
+To reduce latency, you can  upgrade the EC2 instances that your NAS's and the web servers uses to an instance with better network throughput.
+Upgrading the instance will reduce latency by a little but it will cost much more money.
+The best solution for such problem is to have the data stored locally in every web server.
+The problem with this approach is syncing these data and the time it takes to copy these data to a newly created web server especially when using Amazon AutoScaling Service. *Volsd* solves this problem but ensuring that there is a preset number of EBS Volumes that are synced periodically and up to date all the time.
+Newly created web servers can request a volume from *Volsd*, mount it, and immediately start to serve requests.
+Because the volumes are always synced, these is no need to wait for data to be copied.
+Also, *Volsd* maintains a list for all of the web servers and uses this list to sync these volumes and to push changes when needed.
+Using *Volsd*, you can push/delete a file/directory to all of the web servers and to the preset idle volumes.

 The system consist of the following components:
 1. Volsd